MrPrimate/pathmuncher/README.md

 - Pathbuilder JSON does not contain spell data at the moment.
 - Pathbuilder JSON does not contain any details about containers.
 - Pathbuilder JSON does not export the tradition of focus spells.
 These are set to `divine` by default.
+- There are differences between Pathbuilder names and Foundry names.
+If you find any, please open an issue, or drop a note in Discord with as much detail as possible, ideally with a shared link to a pathbuilder character.

 ## Bugs and Issues